pothosware/gnuradio-companion-exe/README.md

 The GnuradioHelper.py script is capable of sanity checking an install and automatically installs missing python modules and the gtk+ runtime.
 It also sets environment variables PATH, PYTHONPATH, and GRC_BLOCKS_PATH:
-However, normally the installer has failed to set these up automatically.
+However, normally the installer will setup these paths automatically.